-Your veterinarian should be able to explain what each test is and what it is for, if you want to know more details.
+Your veterinarian should be able to explain what each test is and what it is for if you want more details.

-As a first run of diagnostics, your veterinarian is likely to run a panel of basic blood work.
+As a first diagnostics run, your veterinarian will likely run a panel of basic blood work.
 There are several values they will look for first: